Universal intrinsic higher-rank spin Hall effect

-where $\bm{n}$ is the direction of the doublet, $\bm{\Delta}$ is the Zeeman coupling (i.e. the SO coupling term) and $\eta _{d}$ is some small damping effects.
-The above equation can be solved using Green function techniques.
+where $\bm{n}$ is the direction of the doublet, $\bm{\Delta}$ is the Zeeman coupling (i.e. the SOC term) and $\eta _{d}$ is some small damping effects.
 Considering the region where linear response theory applies and keeping only leading-order terms, we have

 whose sign can be reversed by changing that of $p_{y}$.
 Notice that